 Traditional bricks were made simply from clay or a clay and sand mix.
 For a good brick, you need two types of clay: a plastic clay and a sand-rich, non-plastic clay to off-set the tendency of the former to shrink and warp during firing.

 The most common clay minerals are silicon dioxide and aluminium oxide, which form a micro-structure of thin sheets.
 The plasticity of clay is due the ease with which these sheets slide over each other when wet.

 I love the colour variations in bricks – buff to rust, biscuit to plum – the gorgeous variation you get within a single brick.
-Whilst it is mainly the chemical components in the clay affect the colour, the production process impacts on it greatly – if clay is not mixed thoroughly, different lumps with burn to different shades, the firing temperature, level of oxygen and location within the kiln all greatly affect the shade and character.
+Whilst it is mainly the chemical components in the clay that affect the colour, the production process impacts on it greatly – if clay is not mixed thoroughly, different lumps will burn to different shades; the firing temperature, level of oxygen and location within the kiln all also greatly affect the shade and character.

 Impurities within the clay ‘stain’ the brick to change the colour or give a brindle appearance.
 Oxidising conditions at 900°C-1000°C turn most bricks red, but above these temperatures the colours darken.
-In reducing atmosphere, that is where oxygen is restricted or eliminated from the kiln, purple or blue bricks result.
+In reducing atmosphere – where oxygen is restricted or eliminated from the kiln – purple or blue bricks result.
 Sometimes moulds were dusted with different coloured sands or metallic oxides to achieve specific colours; for example, chromium gives pink, copper green and manganese brown.